 16. Indulge in Fine Wine and Cuisine at Osteria Le Vecete

 Fairly pricey but ‘oh wow!’ – it was worth it.
-This upscale restaurant offers typical local specialities and an extensive selection of wine.
+This upscale restaurant offers typical local specialties and an extensive selection of wine.
 We were both in heaven with our choices.

-Please note: they do not sell cocktails and there isn’t a children’s menu.
+Please note: they don’t sell cocktails and there isn’t a children’s menu.

 17. Drink Cocktails at Romeo Bistrot & Cocktail Bar